 This is an initial public offering of our securities.
-Each unit has an offering price of \$10.00 and consists of one share of our Class A common stock and one-half of one redeemable warrant.
+Each unit has an offering price of \$10.00 and consists of one share of our Class A common stock and three-quarters of one redeemable warrant.
 Each whole warrant entitles the holder thereof to purchase one share of our Class A common stock at a price of \$11.50 per share, subject to adjustment as described herein.
-Only whole warrants are exercisable.
+Warrants may be exercised only for a whole number of shares of Class A common stock.
 The warrants will become exercisable on the later of 30 days after the completion of our initial business combination or 12 months from the closing of this offering, and will expire five years after the completion of our initial business combination or earlier upon redemption or liquidation, as described in this prospectus.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
 The underwriters have a 45-day option from the date of this prospectus to purchase up to an additional 1,875,000 units to cover over-allotments, if any.
-We will provide our public stockholders with the opportunity to redeem all or a portion of their shares of our Class A common stock upon the completion of our initial business combination, subject to the limitations described herein.
-If we do not complete our initial business combination within 24 months from the closing of this offering, we will redeem 100% of the public shares for cash, subject to applicable law and certain conditions as further described herein.
+We will provide our public stockholders with the opportunity to redeem all or a portion of their shares of our Class A common stock upon the completion of our initial business combination within 18 months from the closing of this offering, we will redeem 100% of the public shares for cash, subject to applicable law and certain conditions as further described herein.

-Our sponsor, Seaport Global SPAC, LLC, has agreed to purchase an aggregate of 4,250,000 warrants (or 4,625,000 warrants if the over-allotment option is exercised in full) at a price of \$1.00 per warrant (\$4,250,000 in the aggregate, or \$4,625,000 if the over-allotment option is exercised in full) each exercisable to purchase one share of our Class A common stock at a price of \$11.50 per share, in a private placement that will close simultaneously with the closing of this offering.
+Our sponsor, Seaport Global SPAC, LLC, has agreed to purchase an aggregate of 5,500,000 warrants (or 6,062,500 warrants if the over-allotment option is exercised in full) at a price of \$1.00 per warrant (\$5,500,000 in the aggregate, or \$6,062,500 if the over-allotment option is exercised in full) each exercisable to purchase one share of our Class A common stock at a price of \$11.50 per share, in a private placement that will close simultaneously with the closing of this offering.
 We refer to these warrants throughout this prospectus as the private placement warrants.